-Benefit provisions of the defined benefit pension plan are established by the State statute, which may be amended.
-Public act 300 of 1980, as amended, establishes eligibility and benefit provisions for the defined benefit (DB) pension plan.
-Retirement benefits for DB plan members are determined by final average compensation and years of service.
+Benefit provisions of the defined benefit pension plan are established by State statute, which may be amended.
+Public Act 300 of 1980, as amended, establishes eligibility and benefit provisions for the defined benefit ("DB") pension plan.
+Depending on the plan option selected, member retirement benefits are determined by final average compensation, years of service, and a pension factor ranging from 1.25% to 1.50%.
 DB members are eligible to receive a monthly benefit when they meet certain age and service requirements.
 The System also provides disability and survivor benefits to DB plan members.

-A DB member or Pension Plus plan member who leaves Michigan public school employment may request a refund of his or her member contributions to the retirement system account.
-A refund cancels a former members' rights to future benefits.
+A DB plan member who leaves Michigan public school employment may request a refund of his or her member contributions to the retirement system account if applicable.
+A refund cancels a former member's rights to future benefits.
 However, returning members who previously received a refund of their contributions may reinstate their service through repayment of the refund upon satisfaction of certain requirements.